chucheria/chucheria/README.md

 )
 ```

 Want to get behind the facts?
-Ping me at bea ✨at ✨ rladies ✨dot ✨org
+Ping me at bea ✨ at ✨ rladies ✨ dot ✨org